hyperledger/indy-hipe/text/dkms/dkms-v4.md

 Figure 1: The high-level three-layer DKMS architecture

+Figure 2 is a more detailed picture of the relationship between the different types of agents and wallets in DKMS architecture.

+(DANIEL—THE NEW AGENT DIAGRAM GOES HERE)

+Figure 2: Diagram of the types of agents and connections in DKMS architecture.

 ## 3.1.
 The DID (Decentralized Identifier) Layer

 The foundation for DKMS is laid by the [DID specification](https://w3c-ccg.github.io/did-spec/).
 DIDs can work with any decentralized source of truth such as a distributed ledger or edge protocol for which a DID method—a way of creating, reading, updating, and revoking a DID—has been specified.
 As globally unique identifiers, DIDs are patterned after URNs (Uniform Resource Names): colon-delimited strings consisting of a scheme name followed by a DID method name followed by a method-specific identifier.
 Here is an example DID that uses the Sovrin DID method: